alistairjames/ajmdpython/CandidatesPython/README.md

 # Candidates Python
 ## Background
-This code is all about protein records held in the UniProt Knowledgebase (UniProtKB) which is the main international database of proteins, and is a collaboration between the European Bioinformatics Institute (EBI), the Swiss Institute for Bioinformatics (SIB) and the Protein Information Resource at Gerogertown University (PIR).
+This code is all about protein records held in the UniProt Knowledgebase (UniProtKB) which is the main international database of proteins, and is a collaboration between the European Bioinformatics Institute (EBI), the Swiss Institute for Bioinformatics (SIB) and the Protein Information Resource at Georgertown University (PIR).

 There are a lot of records in the database (180 million), most of which are simply proteins predicted to exist because protein coding genes have been detected in DNA sequences with the help of bioinformatics software.

 For a small proportion of the records (550k), there is good data on their functional properties.
 Some have been carefully experimentally characterised, the protein has been isolated and a protein structure determined.
-Others have very close sequence similarity to the proteins whose function is understood, so their function can be assigned with confidence.
+Others have very close sequence similarity to proteins whose function is understood, so their function can be assigned with confidence.

 A big part of the management of UniProtKB is providing descriptions of the function and properties of the 179.5 million uncharacterised proteins.
-Essentially this is a data-mining excercise, in which sequence patterns and features in the proteins are used to categorise the proteins of known function, after which this functional information is propagated to proteins of unknown function which share the same sequence features.
+Essentially this is a data-mining exercise, in which sequence patterns and features in the proteins are used to categorise the proteins of known function, after which functional information is propagated to proteins of unknown function which share the same sequence features.

 InterPro is the database that holds the information on all these sequence features, commonly called signatures.
-Many research groups contribute to InterPro by creating signatures, and InterPro organises their contributions into a coherent database by grouping signatures from different researchers that recognise the same sets of proteins into one group identified by a unique InterPro id.
+Many research groups contribute to InterPro by creating signatures, and InterPro organises their contributions into a coherent database by grouping signatures from different researchers that recognise the same sets of proteins into one group identified by a unique InterPro identifier.

 UniProt then takes these InterPro identifiers, and the signatures that they contain and uses them in several different systems for annotating the 179.5 million predicted proteins.

 This code is about one of those prediction systems, known as UniRule.
-UniRule is a rules-based system, where the consistency of the properties of proteins recognised by a signature is manually reviewed before the signature is used to propagating functional annotation to unknown proteins
+UniRule is a rules-based system, where the consistency of the properties of proteins recognised by a signature is manually reviewed before the signature is used to propagate functional annotation to unknown proteins

 So this application is called CandidatesPython because it is using Python to search programmatically for signatures which are good candidates for use in a UniRule rule.
-Running this application saves a lot of wasted effort looking at signatures which do not have matches with consistent annotation among the know proteins, and so are not useful for propagating annotation.
+Running this application saves a lot of wasted effort looking at signatures which do not have matches with consistent annotation among the known proteins, and so are not useful for propagating annotation.

 In practice, the application does the following:
  - Collects all the currently available InterPro identifiers